-The AMT flat rate was increased from 21 to 24 percent by OBRA of 1990.
+The AMT flat rate is 24 percent.
 The basic exemptions remain unchanged because they are not indexed.
 An exemption phaseout reduces the exemption at a rate of 25 percent of AMT income exceeding specific levels, as shown in the table below.
 If the taxpayer's AMTI exceeds the exemption, he or she will have a calculated AMT but will pay AMT only if it exceeds the regular tax.
-More taxpayers will pay AMT in 1991 than in 1990 because the highest bracket for the regular tax was lowered from 33 to 31 percent and the AMT rate was increased.
+See later section for definition of regular tax for this purpose.

-Alternative Minimum Tax Exemption and Phaseout

-Filing Status Maximum Exemption AMTI Phaseout_Range Phaseout Percent Joint & qualifying widow(er) \$40,000 \$150,000-310,000 25 Single & heads of household 30,000 112,500-232,500 25 Married filing separately 20,000 75,000-155,000 25
+Alternative Minimum Tax Ex cemption and Phaseout Filing Status Maximum AMTI Phaseout Exemption Phaseout Range Percent Joint & qualifying widow(er) \$40,000 \$150,000-310,000 25 Single & heads of household 30,000 112,500-232,500 25